GudisaSandeep/Advanced-Image-Analysis/README.md

 - **Acknowledgements**: Credits to technologies and libraries used.
 - **Contact**: Contact information for the project maintainer.
 - **Future Enhancements**: Possible future improvements.

-Replace placeholders like `YOUR_USERNAME`, `your_google_api_key`, and `YOUR_EMAIL@example.com` with your actual information.
-This README provides a comprehensive guide for users and contributors, making it easier to understand, set up, and contribute to the project.